-A health care entity shall not remove any medications from its formulary prior to the earlier of May 31, 2021 (or an extension of the May 31, 2021 date issued by OHIC as necessary) or the expiration of the Executive Order unless: a) a health care entity first evaluates and considers any potential significant adverse impact of the removal of a formulary drug, including taking into account the impact of the COVID-19 pandemic on patients and providers and the health care entity's obligation to ensure access to care and continuity of care (and documents this process); or b) the health care entity is informed by a state or federal agency that the medication is harmful to beneficiaries.
+A health care entity shall not remove any medications from its formulary prior to the earlier of June 10, 2021 unless: a) a health care entity first evaluates and considers any potential significant adverse impact of the removal of a formulary drug, including taking into account the impact of the COVID-19 pandemic on patients and providers and the health care entity's obligation to ensure access to care and continuity of care (and documents this process); or b) the health care entity is informed by a state or federal agency that the medication is harmful to beneficiaries.
 This requirement does not apply to notices to remove a medication from the formulary that were noticed prior to December 1, 2020.
 A health care entity also shall not move any medications on its formulary to a higher cost share tier without performing the steps outlined in (a) above.
 OHIC recognizes that some health care entities may have systemic barriers to strict compliance with some of these formulary provisions.
 In those situations, a health care entity may seek OHIC approval for a temporary policy and practice that effectively complies with these formulary provisions.